aetperf/aetperf.github.io/_posts/2022-11-04-Forward-and-reverse-stars-in-Cython.md

 ## Create a small network

-This is actually similar to a network used in the [previous post](https://aetperf.github.io/2022/10/21/Forward-and-reverse-star-representation-of-a-digraph.html).
+This is a network already used in the [previous post](https://aetperf.github.io/2022/10/21/Forward-and-reverse-star-representation-of-a-digraph.html).
 Note that this graph has some parallel edges, a loop and an isolated vertex.

 <p align="center">
   <img width="300" src="/img/2022-10-21_01/small_graph.jpg" alt="query_1">